 Keeping warm and happy in the winter months was vital in the icy-cold colonies of New France.
 The first official winter festival was held in Quebec 1894, but the celebration you know today was first held in 1955.

-Since then, Quebec’s Winter Carnival has been growing and growing…but always under the watchful eyes and welcoming arms of its jolly ambassador, Le Bonhomme, who wears the traditional French red hat and arrow sash.
+Since then, Quebec’s Winter Carnival has been growing and growing…but always under the watchful eyes and welcoming arms of its jolly ambassador, Le Bonhomme, who wears the traditional French red hat and arrowhead sash.
 These days, Le Bonhomme is so well- known, he even has his own Linkedin profile.
 What a guy!

 Where to Stay: